mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 ### Prerequisites (18-31 points total)

 -   (3-5 points) Answer the open questions above
--   (5-8 points) Create a well-structured file (for our own research, as well as one users can add to via GH pull requests on the client repo) w/ apps to exclude (and update the repo's readme to explain this new type of contribution).
+-   (5-8 points) Create a well-structured file (for our own research, as well as one users can add to via GitHub pull requests on the client repo) w/ apps to exclude (and update the README in the repo to explain this new type of contribution).
 These docs will live in our repo, and be bundled with the app.
 Add tests to ensure the doc's format integrity is maintained.
 This format should be designed to allow new platforms (like websites) to be added without breaking anything.
     -   Current proposal for format: Individual text files for each platform (`android.txt`, `linux.txt`, etc.) in a specific directory.
 Each line of the file will be a single path, or bundle ID, or whatever we end up using as an identifier.
 (See "Other options considered" section for why this is the current proposal.)
 Anything after a `#` on a line is considered a comment, and is ignored.
     -   Additions to the list should be given the same amount of thought that adding new dependencies to our repo are given.
-That is, full research by our engineers to ensure nothing malicious is being snuck in.
+That is, full research by our engineers to ensure nothing malicious is being brought in.
 And erring on the side of not including any.
         -   This statement (or something similar) should be added to the top of the file in a comment.
     -   From Santiago: <https://github.com/citizenlab/test-lists/tree/master/lists>, <https://ooni.org/>
     -   Santiago list for Android: <https://docs.google.com/spreadsheets/d/1j2REPQkcdPg5bNW5B3T-L8dnlNPPwAms1WlBiYvVwoc/edit#gid=0>
--   (8-13 points) Deep linking into app for notification to work ([VPN-5034](https://mozilla-hub.atlassian.net/browse/VPN-5034)): Currently, our navigation code allows us to switch tabs, but does not permit moving to a deeper screen - so we can move a user to the settings screen, but can't move them into a menu or submenu within the screen (like App Exclusions).
+-   (8-13 points) Deep linking into app for notification to work ([VPN-5034](https://mozilla-hub.atlassian.net/browse/VPN-5034)): Currently, our navigation code allows us to switch tabs, but does not permit moving to a deeper screen - so we can move a user to the settings screen, but can't move them into a child menu or child's child menu within the screen (like App Exclusions).
 We need deep linking to be able to open the notification where we want.
 -   (2-5 points) Create initial list of recommended app exclusions

 ### Create daily task in app (9-13 points total)
 <img src="./images/0004-02.png" width=800 alt="New daily task">

 -   (3-5 points) Daily task to check for suggested apps that are installed on the device (after one week from first install), halt task if don't have notification permissions or if the platform doesn't have app exclusions feature.
 (Create dev option to immediately pull down the new list.)
-    -   This will be run by the app for desktop, and a [PeriodicWorkRequest](https://developer.android.com/reference/androidx/work/PeriodicWorkRequest) on Android. (iOS does not have split tunneling.)
+    -   This will be run by the app for desktop, and a [PeriodicWorkRequest](https://developer.android.com/reference/androidx/work/PeriodicWorkRequest) on Android. (iOS does not have split tunnel.)
         -   After running the job, we will create a 24 hour countdown timer to run the job next.
 Additionally, we'll record the time for this job as a setting, and we'll check this timestamp on app/daemon launch - if more than 24 hours have passed we'll
     -   Create a dev option to pull a new suggested apps list immediately.
 -   (3-5 points) Is there one or more new apps?